What Every Solo Esthetician Should Know About Insurance

 1. What is General Liability?

-Business Personal Property Insurance
+1. What is Business Personal Property Insurance?

 Business Personal Property (BPP) Insurance is contents coverage for your business.
 This valuable insurance meets the solo esthetician’s needs in the event of equipment loss due to a fire, flood, or theft.

-Shared Vs. Individual Coverage
+Shared Vs. Individual Liability Coverage

 Why does this matter?
-If you purchase a policy with a shared master aggregate, it means you are sharing the insurance policy limits with fellow policyholders.
+If you purchase a policy with a shared aggregate, it means you are sharing the insurance policy limits with fellow policyholders.

 Let’s say your insurance provider has a particularly high number of claims in one year from their other customers and pays out several sizeable settlements to those people.
 If you file a claim of your own later in the year, it’s possible there may be no money left to defend or settle your claim.
 With an individual aggregate policy, the policy limits are available to you (and you only) for the entire policy year.

-Occurrence Form Vs. Claims-Made
+Occurrence Policy Vs. Claims-Made Policy

 Please note: We have recently updated our Privacy Policy and Terms of Use.
 Learn more...